20 Ways to Explore Old Sturbridge Village in Sturbridge, MA

 Traveling with Kids:

-Wear sneakers.
-The dirt paths, while well defined, can get muddy or uneven based on the weather.
+• Wear sneakers: The dirt paths, while well defined, can get muddy or uneven based on the weather.
 (And watch out for the occasional horse manure).

-Bring the stroller for the toddler set.
-The village is spread out, which is great because it doesn’t feel crowded (even if it’s a busy day) but little feet might get tired out when you’re far out in the village.
+• Bring the stroller for the toddler crew: The village is spread out, which is great because it doesn’t feel crowded (even if it’s a busy day) but little feet might get tired out when you’re far out in the village.
 Many of the buildings are handicap and stroller accessible, although try and leave the stroller outside of the buildings as many of them are tight quarters.

-Restrooms are located in the main Visitor Center and a few areas throughout the village.
+• Restrooms: Located in the main Visitor Center and a few areas throughout the village.
 Check the map for locations.

-There are several spots for dining and snacks in the Village: the Bullard Tavern offers a variety of lunch options, the Grant Store and Bake Shop offers homemade sweets and hot and cold drinks, and the Museum Gift Shop Cafe offers snacks and drinks.
+• There are several spots for dining and snacks in the Village: the Bullard Tavern offers a variety of lunch options, the Grant Store and Bake Shop offers homemade sweets and hot and cold drinks, and the Museum Gift Shop Cafe offers snacks and drinks.
 The Oliver Wright Tavern is located right outside the entrance to the Village and is open for Sunday brunch.

-A gift shop and bookstore, located near the Visitor Center, sells lots of souvenirs, apparel and housewares.
+• A gift shop and bookstore, located near the Visitor Center, sells lots of souvenirs, apparel and housewares.

-Check online here for daily hours (hours vary by the season; the Village is only open on weekends in January and February and is usually closed on Mondays and Tuesdays) and special programming like the Dinner in a Country Village and Stay Overnight with the Bixbys.
+• Check online here for daily hours (hours vary by the season; the Village is only open on weekends in January and February and is usually closed on Mondays and Tuesdays) and special programming like the Dinner in a Country Village and Stay Overnight with the Bixbys.
 Admission tickets allow visitors to leave and return same day; just save your receipt.

-Season passes are available at a great rate if you plan on visiting each season (and you should!) and other offers and promotions can be found here.
+• Season passes are available at a great rate if you plan on visiting each season (and you should!) and other offers and promotions can be found here.

 1. Kidstory– Start in the Visitor Center with this hands on exhibit for younger children, Kids can match animal noises, act as a store proprietor, and piece together quilting blocks.